Best Water Fountains for Cats

 Some cats will turn up their nose to any drinking water that doesn’t come straight from the tap, others avoid plastic or steel bowls in favor of ceramic ones (or any other combination of likes and dislikes), and some felines seem disinterested in drinking water whichever way you serve it to them.
 There are many factors that could influence your pet’s relationship with water, from instinctual to behavioral.
 However, what remains true for most is that running, fresh water is the coveted ideal and often preferred over any other, and that’s exactly what water fountains for cats offer.
 A hassle-free, tidy, and practical way to provide fresh water for your feline, water fountains for cats can make even the finickiest of felines happy to gulp- and this list includes the best ones you can get on the market.

 If you have more than one cat in your household and don’t want to buy a water fountain for each of them, Drinkwell 360 will solve the sharing issue.
 Designed to offer up to 5 free-falling streams of water from the center pillar, it will accommodate a few thirsty felines at the same time- no one will have to wait in line.
-The water is run through filters from activated carbon that’s made from coconut shells, for better taste and healthier drink.
+The water is run through filters from activated carbon that’s made from coconut shells, for better taste and healthier drink, and the water flow can be customized thanks to the adjustable flow control cap.
 As for the capacity, it’s 128 oz, so you won’t have to worry about your pets running out of fresh water while you’re at work.
 The water fountain and the drinking bowl are made from BPA-free plastic and are top-shelf dishwasher safe.

 While BPA-free plastic is the most common choice for water fountains for cats as it is the less expensive option that’s still safe for pets, it’s not a good match for sensitive or allergy-prone cats.
 Lighter-haired cats, in particular, can have an adverse reaction to drinking water out of plastic and develop feline acne as a result.
 Luckily, there are stainless steel and ceramic drinking fountains for those special kitties.
 The Tritone is a beautifully designed, hypoallergenic ceramic water fountain that will not irritate your cat’s skin.
 Triple free-falling design is suitable for multiple cats, as well as the 71 oz capacity.
 As for the filtration, the Tritone boasts a particularly effective system that combines both a foam filter and active carbon filtration for a truly superior taste.

 If you want your cat’s water fountain to have some flair while offering a perfect performance, this ceramic fountain is the best choice.
 Not only that the choice of material makes it a great choice for every feline, but the unique design really makes it stand out among the competition.
 The ceramic swimming fish on the bottom of the bowl are a cute touch and will certainly pique your kitty’s interest.
 The circulating water falls from the lotus shaped bowl in a single stream to the bowl below, where it doesn’t sit, but circulates again, ensuring that the water is fresh and appetizing at all times.
-Also, it doesn’t hurt that this water fountain has an ultra quiet motor.
+Also, it doesn’t hurt that this water fountain has an ultra quiet motor and that there are 4 vibrant colors to choose from..

 In case you’re on a budget and can’t afford a pricier water fountain for cats, or simply don’t want to splurge until you’re sure your cat is interested in a fountain in the first place, this is a perfect alternative.
 Cheap but sturdy, this BPA-free plastic water fountain holds 40 oz of water, so it won’t run for long before needing a refill.
 Nevertheless, the circulating water inside it will always taste fresh as it is filtered through an activated carbon filter.
 This water fountain is also safe for washing in the dishwasher.

-Instead of using free-falling streams of water to entice your kitty, the Catit Fresh & Clear opts for a more bowl-like approach.
+Instead of using free-falling streams of water to entice your kitty, the PETKIT Cat Water Fountain opts for a more bowl-like approach.
 The water is in a recirculating flow, though, so it won’t be still- just what your kitty likes.
-In addition to the oxygenation that comes from water movement, the taste will be improved by a dual filtration system.
-The capacity of this water fountain is 64 oz.
+In addition to the oxygenation that comes from water movement, the taste will be improved by an impressive triple filtration system.
+The capacity of this water fountain is 63 oz and it comes in three attractive color options.

 Why Are Cats So Weird With Water?